 - Image File: For transforming the binary file, the image file is the default mode.
 The file is transformed over the internet connections in the form of stream bits without encoding.

 For transforming files across the internet connection, it uses three transmission modes.

 - Block Mode

 - Compressed Mode

-For transforming file over data connection it uses one of the following data structures.
+For transforming a file over a data connection, it uses one of the following data structures.

-Page structure: The entire file is divided into a number of pages and each page contains page number and page header.
+- Page Structure: The entire file is divided into several pages, and each page contains a page number and page header.
 Pages can access sequentially or randomly.

-This has been a guide to What is FTP?, Here we have discuss working, types and transmission modes of FTP.
+This has been a guide to What is FTP?
+Here we have discuss the working, types, and transmission modes of FTP with a detailed explanation.
 You can also go through our other suggested articles to learn more –

 - Types of Network Topology